silx-kit/silx-training/software_engineering/3_Virtualenv/index.rst

 Specific purposes
 -----------------

-- Users and production servers:
+Users and production servers
+****************************

 - installing new software with modern library dependencies, without breaking older software relying on older versions of the same libraries
-  - ensuring your installed libraries do not interfere with other users' libraries, when sharing a workstation and a user account (bad practice!)
 - sharing an environment, isolated from the system and users libraries, between different users

-- Developers:
+Using virtual environments is becoming our preferred way of installing new python software for users.

+Developers
+**********

-  - testing installer scripts (are all necessary dependencies correctly installed on a blank system?)
+- testing installer scripts: are all necessary dependencies correctly installed on a blank system?
 - testing that your software works with different sets of libraries (e.g PyQt4, PyQt5, PySide), or different versions of a single library

-Using virtualenv for testing is fine for a few specific tests and for prototyping, but in the long term this goal is better achieved with *continuous integration*.
+Testing usages can be automated with *continuous integration*.

 ----